Free temporary China phone number to receive SMS online (+86)

 SIM + trip |

-Prices and each site's policy on shared lines shift over time, so treat this as a rough guide rather than a fixed promise.
+Prices and each site's policy on shared numbers shift over time, so treat this as a rough guide rather than a fixed promise.

-Start with a public line, it costs nothing to test.
+Start with a public number, it costs nothing to test.
 If one stalls or gets rejected, the Private $1 option above is the quick fallback.

-Keep a burner SIM for the rare case you need a permanent, name-linked line.
+Keep a burner SIM for the rare case you need a permanent, name-linked number.
 For everyday sign-ups, the first two columns cover you.

 China numbers: common questions